nom-tam-fits/blackbox-images/README.md

-# nom-tam-fits backbos test fits images
+# nom-tam-fits backbox test fits images

 In this repository we store test images that are used for blackbox testing.
 These fits files where provided to us by people helping nom-tam-fits.